valentas-kurauskas/heterogeneous-population-epidemics/README.md

 Here the time is (monotonically) transformed by the proof of [[1]](#1), it does not match the real time.
 *y* axis in the first two subplots shows the proportion of the population.
-It can be seen that once the "herd immunity threshold" *Rt=1* is hit, a large fraction of the population is still active (infectious), so unless a strict quarantine is enforced at this point, the epidemics still keeps growing for a while.
+It can be seen that once the "herd immunity threshold" *Rt=1* is hit, a large fraction of the population is still active (infectious), so unless a stricter quarantine is enforced at this point, the epidemics still keeps growing for a while.

 # Literature